rp-rs/rp-hal/rp235x-hal-examples/README.md

     Finished `dev` profile [unoptimized + debuginfo] target(s) in 6.23s```
 ```

-And we see that the RISC-V elf file is now present at `./target/riscv32imac-unknown-none-elf/debug/blinky`:
+And we see that the RISC-V mode ELF file is now present at `./target/riscv32imac-unknown-none-elf/debug/blinky`:

 ```console
 $ file ./target/riscv32imac-unknown-none-elf/debug/blinky
 ./target/riscv32imac-unknown-none-elf/debug/blinky: ELF 32-bit LSB executable, UCB RISC-V, RVC, soft-float ABI, version 1 (SYSV), statically linked, with debug_info, not stripped
 ```

-You can also specify the ARM target directly by using
+You can also specify the Arm mode target directly by using
 `--target thumbv8m.main-none-eabihf` instead of `--target riscv32imac-unknown-none-elf`.

 To build, flash and start the application on the RP235x
 you use `cargo run` with one of the following commands:

 ```console
 $ cargo run --target thumbv8m.main-none-eabihf --bin blinky
 $ cargo run --target riscv32imac-unknown-none-elf --bin blinky
 ```

-For a release build pass `--release` to the `cargo build`
+For the release profile build pass `--release` to the `cargo build`
 or `cargo run` commands.
 This will build the example with optimizations enabled:

 ```console
 $ cargo run --target thumbv8m.main-none-eabihf --release --bin blinky
 $ cargo run --target riscv32imac-unknown-none-elf --release --bin blinky
 ```

-For the ARM target all of the examples are built if no `--bin` is specified:
+For the Arm mode target all of the examples are built if no `--bin` is specified:

 ```console
 $ cargo clean
      Removed 1488 files, 398.6MiB total